candy-o/MLmodelWebDeployment/README.md

 # MLmodelWebDeployment

-Once we have built and saved a model we need to deploy our model to the internet.
+Once we have built and saved a model we need to deploy our model.

 Here are the the three Udemy Courses I purchased on-sale with regard to “Deploying ML models to the Web”